alump/GridStack/README.md

 After this you should have all 12 columns sized correctly to take 8.333...% of width.

-### Using Button (or other active component) without dragging handle
+### Using separate dragging handle
-Currently Vaadin components and gridstack.js do not behave well if both fight over same events.
-For this reason since 0.2.0 default behavior has been to use separate dragging handle.
-You can still use handle free dragging on components that are not or do not contain active components.
+You can define if dragging is done from separate dragging handle or from the whole component.
+Using the whole child component as dragging handle can have issues with some components (eg. Buttons).

 ```java
 // Adding component with dragging handle (default behavior)